WebAssembly/spec/document/execution/numerics.rst

 ...................

 Integer operators are defined on |iN| values.
-Operators that use a signed interpretation convert the value using the following definition, which takes the 2's complement when the value lies in the upper half of the value range (i.e., its most significant bit is :math:`1`):
+Operators that use a signed interpretation convert the value using the following definition, which takes the two's complement when the value lies in the upper half of the value range (i.e., its most significant bit is :math:`1`):

 .. math::
    \begin{array}{lll@{\qquad}l}